Why Accreditation ?

 · Physical Properties

 - Once the CAB decides to seek NABL accreditation, it should make a definite plan of action for obtaining accreditation and nominate a responsible person to co-ordinate all activities related to seeking accreditation who should be familiar with CAB’s existing quality system.

 - The CAB should get fully acquainted with relevant NABL documents and understand the assessment procedure and methodology for filing an application.

-- A CAB wishing to be accredited by NABL must have a Quality Manual on its Quality System satisfying the requirements as described in various clauses of ISO/ IEC 17025:2005 or ISO 15189:2012 or ISO/IEC 17043:2010 or ISO Guide 34:2009 whichever is relevant and requirements of relevant NABL specific criteria and needs to ascertain the status of its existing quality system and technical competence.
+- A CAB wishing to be accredited by NABL must have a System Document Quality Manual on its Quality System satisfying the requirements as described in various clauses of ISO/ IEC 17025:2017 or ISO 15189:2012 or ISO/IEC 17043:2010 or ISO 17034: 2016 whichever is relevant and requirements of relevant NABL specific criteria and needs to ascertain the status of its existing quality system and technical competence.

-- The proposed Quality manager shall have undergone 4-days formal training on management system and internal audit based on relevant standard.
+- The proposed person responsible for quality system or Quality manager shall have undergone 4-days formal training on management system and internal audit based on relevant standard.